Illegal Search and Seizure FAQs

 In order to make this showing, police will need to give information that is either based upon their own observations or the observations of others, including informants.
 If the police rely solely upon the observations of others when applying for a search warrant, they must be able to prove to the judge that the information is reliable.
 This could mean anything from police corroboration of the secondhand observations, or the past, reliable history of observations from a named informant.

 What powers do police get when they have a search warrant?

 A search warrant gives the police the legal authority to enter a premise without permission of the owner to search for the evidence listed in the warrant in the places authorized by the warrant.
 For example, if the search warrant allows the police to search the bathroom of a home for illegal drugs, then the police should confine their search to the bathroom.

 There are certain exceptions to this search warrant rule which routinely allow police to conduct a wider-spanning search than allowed by the search warrant.
 In general, police can search beyond the scope of the search warrant in order to ensure their own safety as well as the safety of others.
 In addition, police can search widely to stop the destruction of evidence, look for evidence beyond the scope of the original search warrant because their initial search revealed that there may be additional evidence in other locations on the property, or to find more evidence based upon what is in plain view.

 Are search warrants required for every search?

-As you may have guessed from reading above, the answer to this question is no not every search is an illegal search and seizure in the absence of a warrant.
+As you may have guessed from reading above, the answer to this question is no. Not every warrantless search is an illegal search and seizure.
 Here are some of the main examples in which police or other law enforcement agencies do not need a search warrant to conduct a search: